Adiabatic theory of the polaron spectral function: Results.

-Accurate evaluation of the self energy described by diagrams in Fig. \ref{fig:diagrams} (See Appendix A) leads to the spectral function plotted in Fig.3.
-This spectral function satisfies the sum rules up to the 5th moment.
-Fig.3 clearly demonstrates that the lowest energy band has minimum at $\epsilon=\epsilon(k=0)\propto (E^2_p\omega^2_0/t)^{1/3} \sim (m/M)^{1/3}$.
+Fig.(\ref{fig:SP-fun-1D_1}) clearly demonstrates that the lowest energy band has minimum at $\epsilon=\epsilon(k=0)\propto (E^2_p\omega^2_0/t)^{1/3} \sim (m/M)^{1/3}$.
 With increasing $k$ the energy disperses relatively quick up to the energy of the order of $\epsilon(k)=\epsilon(k=0)+\omega_0$ at $k\approx \sqrt{2m\omega_0}$ and then remains unchanged with further increase of $k$ up to the Brillouin zone edge.
 This effect is well known in literature \cite{LevinsonRashba} and called the threshold phenomenon.
-In the case of the 1D Holstein model the anomaly in the self-energy belongs to type "c" as discussed by Levinson and Rashba \cite{LevinsonRashba}.
-The self energy shows a strong divergence $-(-2t+\omega_0-\epsilon)^{-1/2}$ when $\epsilon\to-2t+\omega_0-0$.
-This first branch of the spectrum does not have any damping, because any inelastic scattering of electron is forbidden by the conservation of energy.
-Similar threshold effects are present also at high energy ($\omega> 2t$) where the undamped electron states are also separated from the damped continuum.
 Note that the threshold phenomena were first discussed in connection with the excitation spectrum of the superfluid $He$ by Pitaevskii \cite{Pitaevskii}.
-The anomaly similar to the threshold effect is present also at higher energies because the fourth order diagrams have additional divergence at $-2t+2\omega_0$.
-This anomalies are much less pronounced because of the finite damping due to the second order contribution to the self energy.
-And finally, there are strong increase of $A(k,\omega)$ near $k=\pm\pi/2a$ and $\omega=0$.
-This is due to the divergence of the contribution to the real part of the self energy from the forth order diagram with crossing of the phonon lines Fig.(\ref{fig:diagrams}c).
-This leads to the pole of the Green's function with relatively weak damping from the the second order contribution to the self energy.
+In the case of the 1D Holstein model, the anomaly in the self-energy belongs to type "c" as discussed by Levinson and Rashba \cite{LevinsonRashba} and more recently by Goodvin and Beciu \cite{Goodvin2010}.
+The self-energy shows a strong divergence $-(-2t+\omega_0-\epsilon)^{-1/2}$ when $\epsilon\to-2t+\omega_0-0$.
+This first branch of the spectrum does not have any damping, because any inelastic scattering of electrons is forbidden by the conservation of energy.
+The anomalies similar to the threshold effect are also present at higher energies because the higher order diagrams have additional divergence at $-2t+n\omega_0$, $n=1,2,3,...$.
+These anomalies are much less pronounced because of the finite imaginary part of the self-energy at these energies.
+And finally, there is an increase of $A(k,\omega)$ near $ka=\pi$ and $\omega>2t$.
+This peak is less pronounced than the peak at the bottom of the band, because it has finite damping.

+Now let us compare the present theory, which takes into account all diagrams up to the sixth order and represents the partial summation of infinite perturbation series with the momentum average approximation, proposed in Ref.(\cite{Berciu}).
+This theory is accurate in the second-order approximation.
+The fourth-order contribution in this theory is approximated by the self-energy contribution: